-Trafikverket is an authority and by law must endeavour to procure goods, services and contracts in competition.
+Trafikverket, the Swedish Transport Administration, is a government agency and must by law always seek to procure goods, services and construction works in competition.

-We have to follow the Public Procurement Act (LOU) and the Act on Procurement in the Water, Energy, Transport and Postal Services Sectors (LUF).
-These acts are based on EU Procurement Directives.
-A number of fundamental EU principles therefore have to be observed when carrying out every public procurement in the EU.
-It means that we have to treat all suppliers in a similar and non-discriminatory way.
-We also have to carry out our procurements in an open way.
+These two laws are based on EC directives on public procurement.
+A number of fundamental EC principles must therefore be followed in every public procurement in the EU.
+This means that we have to treat suppliers in an equal and non-discriminatory way.
+We also have to carry out our procurements in an open manner.

-A need for a good, service or contract arises within Trafikverket.
-This need is defined in enquiry documentation.
+A need for a product, service or works arises in Trafikverket.
+This need is defined in contract documents.

-Enquiry documentation is the collective documentation that describes what is to be procured, what requirements are placed on the tenderer and the subject of the procurement, as well as how the tenders will be evaluated.
+The contract documents are the full set of supporting information that describes what is going to be procured; what demands are being made on the tenderer and the subject of the procurement; and how tenders will be evaluated.

-The enquiry documentation consists of several documents, e.g. procurement regulations, administrative regulations, technical specifications of requirements, a contract proposal, appendices that may have to be filled in, and standard conditions.
+There are a number of contract documents.
+They include procurement regulations, administrative regulations, technical specifications, a draft contract, annexes that may have to be filled in and standard provisions.

 The supplier sends in their tender.
-It is important for the tender to arrive at the right time in order to be valid.
+To be valid, it is important that the tender comes in in due time.

-Tenders are evaluated in accordance with the evaluation criteria set out in the enquiry documentation.
+The tenders are evaluated according to the evaluation criteria in the contract documents.